deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 <!-- TODO: mention audit and quotes from it  -->

-If you want to dive deeper, here is a list of the other security meassures that we implemented: [tauri-apps/tauri#5755 (comment)](https://github.com/tauri-apps/tauri/issues/5755#issuecomment-2815613067)
+If you want to dive deeper, here is a list of the other security measures that we implemented: [tauri-apps/tauri#5755 (comment)](https://github.com/tauri-apps/tauri/issues/5755#issuecomment-2815613067)

 ### The Differences